-The Designing for STEM team at the Nimbus Research Centre, CIT are delighted to announce an exciting new ‘Designing for STEM’ programme which is being launched today, Monday, May 21st, from 14.00 to 14.30pm at the Nimbus Research Centre, CIT.
-The programme is being officially launched by Dr. Orla Flynn, Vice President External Affairs, CIT and Trish Brennan, Head of Fine Art & Applied Art, CIT Crawford College of Art and Design.
+The Designing for STEM team at the Nimbus Research Centre, CIT are delighted to announce an exciting new ‘Designing for STEM’ programme, which was launched on Monday, May 21st, in the Nimbus Research Centre, CIT.
+The programme was officially launched by Dr. Orla Flynn, Vice President External Affairs, CIT and Trish Brennan, Head of Fine Art & Applied Art, CIT Crawford College of Art and Design.

 Designing for STEM is a CIT Nimbus Research Centre initiative (being conducted as part of the EU H2020 UMI-Sci-Ed Project) which is headed by PhD students Michelle O’Keeffe and Sarah Hayes.
 The project is being supervised by the Nimbus Centre’s Dr. Kieran Delaney and Dr. Alex Vakaloudis and is dedicated towards engaging Transition Year students with careers in STEM.
 Since the recent decline in STEM CAO course applications, it is important to introduce a novel, hands on approach to STEM subjects, something that this program is dedicated to doing.
 The program also teaches students creativity and problem solving skills which are vital when approaching STEM subjects.